Twists of superconformal algebras: Twisted Observables and Factorization Algebras

 \section{Twisted Observables and Factorization Algebras}

 There are many ways to approach QFT mathematically, and here we will use a framework that captures the spacetime-dependence of operators and operator products via operads.
 In fact, we will use two approaches drawn from \cite{CG1, CG2}, freely referencing those books below.
 The first approach uses prefactorization algebras and is highly flexible, allowing one to work on arbitrary manifolds and with operators whose support is an arbitrary open subspace.
 A key result of \cite{CG2} is that a Lagrangian field theory on the manifold $M$ naturally produces a prefactorization algebra on $M$, so we have a wealth of examples.
 (That book also examines the perturbative quantization of such theories in Euclidean signature and shows these also yield prefactorization algebras.)
-The second approach restricts to $M = \RR^n$ and to open disks therein.
+The second approach restricts to $M = \RR^n$ and only considers operators supported on open disks and how they multiply.
 It matches closely with standard manipulations in the physics literature and has the additional virtue that there are convenient comparison results letting one extract more familiar algebraic structures -- like vertex algebras or associative algebras -- efficiently.
 It may be more intuitive for most readers.

 Both approaches let us make mathematical statements that are sharp versions of the discussion in Section~\ref{sec:twistedobsphys}.
 Our discussion here amounts, primarily, to mimicking ideas and results from \cite{CG1, ElliottSafronov}, which examine chiral conformal and supersymmetric theories, respectively.
 The arguments carry over straightforwardly to superconformal theories, so we often state the result and merely indicate what needs to be changed.